FREQUENTLY ASKED QUESTIONS

 WHEN CAN I BOOK AN APPOINTMENT WITH MOM CARE DOCS?

-You can have your family doctor refer to us, or you can call and make an appointment when you know you are pregnant.
+You can have your family doctor refer to us, or you can make an appointment directly with us when you know you are pregnant.
 We offer appointments between 9:00 am to 3:30 pm Monday to Friday at The Allin Clinic.